glitz-dev/pdf_analyzer/README.md

-Apologies for the misunderstanding!
-Below is a streamlined `README.md` file containing only the instructions for setting up, deploying, and maintaining the PDF Analyzer Flask application.
-It covers setting up the Python environment, resolving Git push issues, deploying to PythonAnywhere, using the Unpaywall API, and sharing the app with testers.
-The instructions are written for someone else to follow, assuming they have access to your GitHub repository (`github.com/gadepallivs/pdf_analyzer`) and a PythonAnywhere account.
-No code files are included, only step-by-step guidance.

----

 # PDF Analyzer

 This Flask-based web application analyzes PDF articles by extracting metadata (Title, Authors, Affiliations, Abstract, Keywords, Publication Date, Journal, DOI, Publisher, Open Access Status, Figures & Tables Count, Reference Count), generating summaries using a transformer model, and storing articles in an accordion-style collection.
 It uses the Unpaywall API (with CrossRef fallback) for metadata and supports uploading PDFs or URLs.